-Sure, it looks sort of classy in here, with the Sterling Brunch and shiny casino ceiling, but it's not the kind of over-the-top gaudy that we want in Vegas.
-In other words, this is your father's casino.
+Sure, it looks sort of classy in here, with the Sterling Brunch and shiny casino ceiling.
+This is your father's casino, a middle-of-the-road joint.
 The location is great, though, the rooms are decent and rates are good compared to its high-falutin' neighbors.

 Room Quality: Big, clean, sedate rooms.
-The joint does not scream or holler or anything.
+The joint does not scream or holler.
 It just goes quietly about its business of having very clean, large and better-than-average rooms.
-Actually, the rooms are nice.
-The colors are outdated in the classic rooms, which are not as updated as the Deluxe rooms (guess which ones cost less).
+The Deluxe rooms are the updated rooms.
 The king-bed rooms have little sofas to pass out on.
 The rooms have big windows and built-in safes.
 If you like Hiltons, you'll love Bally's.
 Two-bed rooms have queens.
 The South Tower may give a better view of the Bellagio fountains if you can get one facing that direction.
 The North Tower rooms are bit nicer, though, and easier to get in and out of.
 The bathrooms have all you would expect, including hair dryers, and are a bit nicer than average.
 Also, this hotel's location at a prime intersection is hard to beat.

 Service Quality: Good.
-In general, the workers here seem to think Bally's is something special and they act a bit uppity.
-Wait for check-in can be a nightmare, even late at night.
+In general, the workers here seem to think Bally's is something special.

-What You Get Bottles of in the Bathroom: Shampoo, conditioner, mouthwash and lotion.
-It's not that generic crap.
+What You Get Bottles of in the Bathroom: Shampoo/conditioner and lotion.
+It's not generic crap.
 This is honest to goodness brand name stuff with pretty smells.

 Clientele: Middle-agers.
 The place attracts people who aren't going for flash, just someplace plain but better than average.
 The crowd is mostly late-30s on up to about 110.

 How's the Pool?
-It's a ginormous square and fine for swimming and sunbathing, but not for swinging vine to vine, although the landscaping is pretty nice.
-The hot tub is big too.
+It's a ginormous sort-of rectangle and fine for swimming and sunbathing, but not for swinging vine to vine, although the landscaping is pretty nice.
 The pool doesn't get too crowded, and there is a nice snack bar there.
-One other big advantage is that the pool is deeper than 3 feet; it actually has a deep end, and that is rare in Vegas.
-This place also has tennis courts.
+One other big advantage is that the pool is deeper than 3 feet; it actually has a 12' deep end, and that is rare in Vegas.
+This place also has tennis courts and another really shallow pool for kids.

 Cocktails?
 Fair cocktail service.
 They might not bring them around often, but when they do they sure are strong.

-Who Gets Comps? $25 a hand bettor might see some buffets, and nothing for the rest of us.
+Who Gets Comps? $25 a hand bettor might see some buffets.
 Rooms, etc. for the people above that.
 The slot club for owner Harrah's links a lot of properties.
-It's pretty tight with the freebies, but it is nice to be able to gamble several places with a single card.
+It is nice to be able to gamble several places with a single card.

 Sidewalk Cafe: A regular cafe serving burgers, breakfasts and salads.
-You'll be hard pressed to find any values on the menu, including burgers all over $10.
 It's only open for breakfast and lunch.

-Way way in the back is a little food court with an Ichiban Sushi.
+Way way in the back is a little food court with an Ichiban Sushi, Nathan's and Sbarros.
 Nosh serves sandwiches and such.
 There's also a Java Coast coffee cart, to help you get a little morning buzz before you see sunlight, and an overpriced bagel and muffin cafe called Nosh.
-The Tequila Bar and Grill serves up margaritas and Mexican finger foods along the sidewalk.
+In season, the pool is served sandwiches by the Terrace Cafe.
+Tequila Grill is mostly a bar but does have tacos and such.

-Indigo Lounge: "Real Vintage Vegas Excitement" is supposed to make you forget how damn expensive the drinks are.
+Indigo Lounge: "Real Vintage Vegas Excitement" is supposed to make you forget how damn expensive the drinks are, even though there is no cover.
 Judging from the talent, that means R & B lounge acts.
-It's the top-shelf booze in an opulent little room for prices that are sure to make your hair stand on end.
-But, if you got someone to impress, stop by.
-Personally, we prefer to get so blotto on cheap and free booze that we think pulling down our pants is impressive.
+It's the top-shelf booze in an opulent little room.
+If you got someone to impress, stop by.

 Jubilee: This is a massive Las Vegas Revue show.
 It's a ridiculously overblown extravaganza, where, if we remember correctly, some topless showgirls sink the Titanic.
 They also recreate Samson destroying the temple, along with those crazy topless showgirls, just like in the Bible!
 If you like the old-fashioned spectacles where girls wear 40 pounds of feathers, this is the best bet in town.